decentralized-identity/did-registration/spec/spec.md

 This data structure is used in [Client-managed Secret Mode](#client-managed-secret-mode) when the client invokes the DID Registrar again after it received a
 [`didState.action="signPayload"` output field](#didstateactionsignpayload).

-A signing response set is a JSON object.
+A **Signing Response Set** structure is a JSON object.
 Each property name MUST match a _signing request ID_ which was previously received by the client in a [Signing Request Set](#signing-request-set).
 The corresponding property value MUST be a JSON object which is called the _signing response_.

-A signing response contains the following properties:
+A _signing response_ contains the following properties:

 * `signature`: The Base64-encoded byte array that represents the signature of a payload.
 This property is REQUIRED.

-Example signing response set containing two signing responses:
+Example **Signing Response Set** containing two _signing responses_:

 ```json
 {